Casdatt/PhotoFinder/README.md

 psql postgres -c "CREATE DATABASE photofind;"
 ```

-Then update your `config.lua` with the database name, user, and password if needed.
+Then update your `config.lua` with the database name, user, and password.

 ### 6. Run the app
 ```